Definition

 Application software

 These desktop applications are installed on a user's computer and use the computer memory to carry out tasks.
-They take up space on the computer's hard drive and do not need an internet connection to work.
+They take up space on the computer's hard drive and don't need an internet connection to work.
 However, desktop applications must adhere to the requirements of the hardware devices they run on.

 System software

 System software sits between the computer hardware and the application software.
-Users do not interact directly with system software as it runs in the background, handling the basic functions of the computer.
+Users don't interact directly with system software as it runs in the background, handling the basic functions of the computer.
 This software coordinates a system's hardware and software so users can run high-level application software to perform specific actions.
 System software executes when a computer system boots up and continues running as long as the system is on.

-Here are the key differences between system and application software.
+Differences between system software and application software.

-Design and implementation
+Design and implementation of software

 The software development lifecycle is a framework that project managers use to describe the stages and tasks associated with designing software.
-The first steps in the design lifecycle are planning the effort and then analyzing the needs of the individuals who will use the software and creating detailed requirements.
+The first steps in the design lifecycle are planning the effort, then analyzing the needs of the individuals who will use the software and creating detailed requirements.
 After the initial requirements analysis, the design phase aims to specify how to fulfill those user requirements.

 The next is step is implementation, where development work is completed, and then software testing happens.
 The maintenance phase involves any tasks required to keep the system running.

-The software design includes a description of the structure of the software that will be implemented, data models, interfaces between system components and potentially the algorithms the software engineer will use.
+Software design includes a description of the structure of the software that will be implemented, data models, interfaces between system components and potentially the algorithms the software engineer will use.

 The different types of software design include the following: